 Doctors usually perform a tracheostomy in an emergency situation in which a person cannot breathe.
 To perform the procedure, the doctor will make a cut in the trachea in the front of the neck.
 They will then insert a tube into the opening and secure it in place with stitches or surgical tape.

-The procedure takes about
+The procedure takes about 20 to 45 minutes to complete.

 Some people will be able to breathe on their own immediately after surgery, but others may require assistance from a breathing machine on an intensive care unit.